UPB-Graphics/gfx-framework/README.md

 # Building

 Open a terminal and go into the root folder of the project, which contains the top-level `CMakeLists.txt` file.
-Do not run CMake directly from the top-level folder.
-Instead, issue the following commands from the terminal:
+Do not run CMake directly from the top-level folder (meaning, do not do this: `cmake .`).
+Instead, make a separate directory, as follows:

 1.  `mkdir build`
 2.  `cd build`